expo/expo/docs/pages/guides/authentication.md

 #### Development in the Expo Go app

-While developing in Expo Go, you cannot use proper native authentication.
-Instead you must use web login during development.
-Be sure to follow the **standalone** guide below for setting up production apps.
+While developing in Expo Go, you will need to use the authentication proxy.
+Be sure to follow the **standalone** guides below for setting up production apps.

 First, be sure to login to your Expo account `expo login`.
 This will be part of the redirect URL.